Medical note: This article is for patient education and clinical guidance. It does not replace professional medical advice, diagnosis, or treatment.

 These are not problems to guess at casually.
 The right approach is to look at the history, physical exam, menstrual or digestive blood loss, diet pattern, and basic lab tests when indicated.
 A structured screen such as an advanced full body checkup can help identify anaemia, vitamin levels, and other common contributors to fatigue without multiple separate visits.

-5. Metabolism-Related and Hormonal Causes
+5. Thyroid Disease, Diabetes, and Other Hormonal Causes

 6. Medicines, Alcohol, and Sedating Substances